bbuenz/bbuenz.github.io/random.md

 **Should I invest in Bitcoin/Ethereum etc.?**

 <br>
-Since about a million of people have asked me this, let me publicly post my answer to this question: "No idea but if you do, do not invest more than you can absolutely afford to lose."
+Since about a million people have asked me this, let me publicly post my answer to this question: "No idea but if you do, do not invest more than you can absolutely afford to lose."

 <br>
 **How to create a simple yet aesthetic website**